armory/docs/content/en/includes/bc-orca-forcecacherefresh.md

 com.fasterxml.jackson.databind.JsonMappingException: No task found for 'com.netflix.spinnaker.orca.clouddriver.tasks.manifest.ManifestForceCacheRefreshTask' (through reference chain: com.netflix.spinnaker.orca.q.RunTask["taskType"])
 ```

-The `ManifestForceCacheRefreshTask` task is no longer supported by the orchestration service, Orca.
-Because of this, messages from prior failed executions may have gotten stuck in the message queue, which is stored in Redis or MySQL.
+The `ManifestForceCacheRefreshTask` task is no longer a required task when deploying a manifest.
+In earlier releases, forcing the cache to refresh was part of the deployment process for manifests.
+Because of this change, if a task was running or retried before the upgrade, the error shows up in logs as an exception.

 **Workaround**

-Before starting, make sure that you have access to the Redis or MySQL instance that Orca uses.
+Before starting, make sure that you have access to the Redis instance that Orca uses.

 To resolve this issue, delete the message from the queue: